 The Internship Consortium Manual provides further information about the Consortium's training philosophy; intern duties; ethical standards; Consortium goals, opportunities, and training plan; due process; evaluation process; and exit criteria.
 Interns who train at a Consortium site are expected to be familiar with and adhere to all components of the Internship Training Manual, as well as their individual site's policies and procedures.

-From July 1, 2020 to April 30, 2021, all intern didactic seminars and group supervision sessions will be conducted virtually.
+From July 1, 2021 to August 31, 2021, all intern didactic seminars and group supervision sessions will be conducted virtually.
 Interns are required to be engaged online every Friday with occasional breaks.
 Virtual lunches and other online activities will be scheduled in order to help interns create community while the college conducts virtual learning.
-Please carefully review each site description to determine how interns are conducting psychotherapy, assessments, and individual supervision at their respective sites.
+Beginning September 1, 2021, didactic seminars and group supervision will be conducted in-person on site.
+Masks are required at all times while on-site.
+Interns are required to be vaccinated for COVID-19 and documentation of that vaccination must be provided to Human Resources upon hire.
+Interns may apply for an exemption to this requirement via Human Resources.
+Please inquire for further details.
+In reference to a particular site within the consortium, please carefully review each site's description to determine how interns are conducting psychotherapy, assessments, and individual supervision at their respective sites.

-All interviews for the 2021-2022 application year will be conducted virtually.
-Some sites will be conducting virtual tours.
-All applicants will have the opportunity to speak with current interns virtually and/or via email.
+Interviews conducted during the 2021-2022 application year will be in-person and/or virtually.
+Each site will determine the format in which interviews are conducted.
+Some sites will be conducting virtual tours and others will permit in-person tours.
+All applicants will have the opportunity to speak with current interns virtually, in-person and/or via email.